 - Methods for clearing mucus from the lungs

 Why are exercise routines important for people with COPD?

-Getting regular exercise is one of the best ways that COPD patients can improve their symptoms and manage their disease.
-During the pulmonary rehabilitation program, patients get advice about how to start an exercise routine and stick with it.
-The program helps patients design a personalized exercise routine that is safe and effective for them at their stage of disease.
+Getting regular exercise is one of the best ways people with COPD can improve their symptoms and manage their disease.
+During pulmonary rehab, you will get advice about how to start an exercise routine and stick with it.
+The program will help you design a personalized exercise routine that is safe and effective for you.

 What are nutritional counseling and weight management?

-Nutritional counseling and weight management are important, because many patients with COPD do not have a healthy body weight or nutritious diet.
+Nutritional counseling and weight management are important because many people with COPD do not have a healthy body weight or nutritious diet.
 Being overweight or underweight can make COPD symptoms worse.
-During nutritional counseling, patients learn about how to maintain a healthy weight by eating a healthy diet.
-They also get advice about:
+During nutritional counseling, you will learn about how to maintain a healthy weight by eating a healthy diet.
+You will also get advice about:1

 How can lifestyle changes help to prevent flare-ups?

-Making lifestyle changes to reduce the risk of infections can have a big impact for people living with COPD.
-Infections are the most common cause of COPD flare-ups, which happen when symptoms suddenly get worse.
-These can be harmful for people with COPD, and may even require treatment in the hospital.
+Making lifestyle changes to reduce the risk of infections can have a big impact on people living with COPD.
+Infections are the most common cause of COPD flare-ups.
+This is what happens when symptoms suddenly get worse.
+These can be harmful to people with COPD and may even require treatment in the hospital.

-Lifestyle changes that can help prevent infections and flare-ups include:
+Lifestyle changes that can help prevent infections and flare-ups include:1

 - Quitting smoking